HomeGuidesAPI ReferenceRelease notes

 --role projects/${GCP_PROJECT_ID}/roles/${GCP_PROJECT_ROLE}

-• Topic: A PubSub topic is created as a messaging channel for events such as file additions to the bucket.
+• Topic: A Pub/Sub topic is created as a messaging channel for events like file additions to the bucket.

-• Topic permissions: Are set to allow the service account to subscribe to this topic.
+• Topic permissions: Set permissions to allow the service account to subscribe to this topic.

 # Topic